SysKitTeam/docs-trace/requirements/system-requirements.md

 ---
-title: System Requirements
-description: >-
-  This article lists hardware and software requirements that are necessary to install and use SysKit Trace.
+description: This article lists hardware and software requirements that are necessary to install and use SysKit Trace.
-author: Vinko Bedek
-date: 1/20/2020
 ---

 # System Requirements